SCOTT D Miller - For the latest and greatest information on Feedback Informed Treatment

 Number two: therapist factors.
 In other words, you!

-, veteran psychotherapy researcher Sol Garfield–one of the editors of the prestigious Handbook of Psychotherapy and Behavior Change–called the therapist the “neglected variable” in psychotherapy research.
+Some time ago, veteran psychotherapy researcher Sol Garfield–one of the editors of the prestigious Handbook of Psychotherapy and Behavior Change–called the therapist the “neglected variable” in psychotherapy research.
 Available evidence documents that the clinician doing the therapy contributes 5 to 9 times more to outcome than the method used.
-What makes some more effective than others?
-Recent research by Singapore-based psychologist Daryl Chow shows that the best invest 4.5 more hours outside of work engaged in activities specifically aimed at improving their performance than their average counterparts–an process known as deliberate practice.

 Which brings us to topic number three: professional development.

 Large, multinational studies document the central importance that professional development plays in the identity and satisfaction of clinicians.
-And yet, as I reviewed here on this blog not long ago, “the near ubiquitous mandate that clinicians attend so many hours per year of approved “CE” events in order to further their knowledge and skill base has no empirical support.”
+And yet, as I wrote not long ago, “the near ubiquitous mandate that clinicians attend so many hours per year of approved ‘CE’ events in order to further their knowledge and skill base has no empirical support.”
 So, what does work?
-Together with my colleague Daryl Chow, I’ll be presenting the latest evidence-based information at the first ICCE Professional Development Intensive.
-The two-day event is limited to 20 practitioners.
-We’ll not only review the evidence, but also lay out concrete steps, and work together with each participant to develop a highly individualized professional development plan.
-If you’ve been monitoring the outcome and alliance of your clinical work and are interested in pushing your performance to the next level, join us in August!
+Recent research by Singapore-based psychologist Daryl Chow shows that the best invest 4.5 more hours outside of work engaged in activities specifically aimed at improving their performance than their average counterparts–an process known as deliberate practice.

 Filed Under: Behavioral Health, Conferences and Training, FIT